-Town staff are working in collaboration with the Conservation Authority to complete a technical assessment of the existing conditions of the Pefferlaw Dam.
-Over the next few months there will field crews on site periodically to undertake these assessments.
+Town staff worked in collaboration with the Conservation Authority to complete a technical assessment of the existing conditions of the Pefferlaw Dam.
+Field crews were on site to undertake these assessments.

-The Town has retained D.M.
-Wills Associates Ltd. an Engineering Consultant, to complete field studies that will include:
+The Town retained D.M.
+Wills Associates Ltd. an Engineering Consultant, to complete field studies that included:

 - Visual inspections

 - Drill boreholes to investigate current soil conditions

 A letter outlining this assessment was sent to nearby residents, you can view a copy of this letter below.

 The Town and LSRCA understand the importance of the Pefferlaw dam to residents and the entire community.
 Once potential options for the dam are known, residents will be informed what the next steps look like for this popular area.

 April 27, 2022 - Briefing note to council

 Council Closed Session - reporting out Nov.
 17, 2021